Dodge Caliber Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Dodge Caliber are $924 a year for full coverage insurance.
-Comprehensive insurance costs around $128 each year, collision insurance costs $170, and liability insurance costs around $468.
-A policy with just liability insurance costs as low as $518 a year, and coverage for high-risk drivers costs $1,998 or more.
-Teens pay the highest rates at up to $3,830 a year.
+The average insurance rates for a Dodge Caliber are $924 a year including full coverage.
+Comprehensive insurance costs approximately $128 a year, collision costs $170, and liability costs around $468.
+Liability-only coverage costs as low as $518 a year, with high-risk coverage costing $1,998 or more.
+Teen drivers cost the most to insure at $3,830 a year or more.

 Average premium for full coverage: $924

-Prices are based on $500 physical damage deductibles, 30/60 split liability limits, and includes uninsured motorist and medical coverage.
-Estimates are averaged for all 50 states and Caliber models.
+Rates are based on $500 policy deductibles, 30/60 liability limits, and includes both medical and UM/UIM coverage.
+Prices are averaged for all 50 U.S. states and Caliber trim levels.

-For the normal driver, Dodge Caliber insurance prices range from the low end price of $518 for the bare minimum liability coverage to a high rate of $1,998 for a high-risk insurance policy.
+For the average 40-year-old driver, Dodge Caliber insurance rates go from the low end price of $518 for basic liability insurance to a high of $1,998 for a driver required to buy high-risk insurance.